The Last Ship (novel): Plot

 The two vessels quickly establish a truce and agree to a joint operation.
-The Pushkin, fully fueled but low on food, will first scout western Africa, then attempt to reach a secret Soviet supply base in the Arctic and retrieve supplies and nuclear fuel for Nathan James.
-The U.S. Navy destroyer, relatively well-stocked with food but low on nuclear fuel, will scout northern Africa, then make her way to the Pacific Ocean in search of habitable land for the two crews.
+The Pushkin, fully fuelled but low on food, will first scout West Africa, then attempt to reach a secret Soviet supply base in the Arctic and retrieve supplies and nuclear fuel for Nathan James.
+The U.S. Navy destroyer, relatively well-stocked with food but low on nuclear fuel, will scout North Africa, then make her way to the Pacific Ocean in search of habitable land for the two crews.
 Thomas keeps the deal he made with the Soviet captain, from most of his crew, in order to not get their hopes up.
 Trading food and a place for the Soviets in any society the Nathan James' crew builds on land, he is promised nuclear fuel, if found at the Soviet base.
 Before Nathan James scouts Mediterranean Africa, many crew members request to be baptized.
-With Thomas’ blessing, the ships Jesuit chaplain conduct the sermons on a beach.
+With Thomas’ blessing, the ship's Jesuit chaplain conducts the sermon on a beach.

-Strangely, despite not seeing visible direct hits, the ship finds no people but reads radiation levels which steadily increase the farther inland any shore party ventures.
-Throughout, the crew salvages relatively uncontaminated farming equipment, plants, and even two goats from a small island to potentially start farming any hospitable land.
+Strangely, despite not seeing evidence of direct nuclear strikes, the ship finds no people, only radiation levels which steadily increase the farther inland from any shore the party lands on.
+During the journey, the crew salvages relatively uncontaminated farming equipment, plants, and even two goats from a small island to potentially start farming any hospitable land.

 Eventually Nathan James receives a message from the National Command Authority ordering all recipients to reply.
 They do so, but the message repeats unaltered with machine-like precision; they conclude it is just an automated transmission.
 Based on his knowledge of the Soviet Union's targeting of North America, the Soviet submarine captain's report, the French radioman's report, and what he has seen of Europe, Thomas, along with most of the ship's officers, concludes that the United States has simply ceased to exist, and what remains of North America is uninhabitable.

 Many of the crew, though, wish to go home to the U.S. to see what happened.
 This would require them to expend most of their remaining fuel, rendering them unable to reach the Pacific to look for habitable land.
 If the U.S. were anything like Europe or Africa, the ship would simply be trapped.
 Thomas thus decides to proceed to the Pacific Ocean by way of the Suez Canal.
 As the crew gets to relax on a beach for a few hours, they discover that a sailor has wandered off inland, with no time left to follow his tracks.